broccolirob/audit-sandbox/notes/audit-findings-101/checklist/block-two.md

 ### Recommendation

 Pull pattern for token transfers will solve the issue.
 Front-running will still be possible but it doesn’t affect anything.

-### Resolution

-This issue no longer exists in the Pull Pattern update (with Major severity, anyway), as mentioned in the recommendation, the front-running vector is still open but no rationale exist for such a behavior.

 ## 33. Delegate assignment front-running